saltstack/salt/doc/topics/installation/debian.rst

 Squeeze (Old Old Stable)
 ------------------------

-For squeeze, you will need to enable the Debian backports repository as well as the debian.saltstack.com repository.
+For Squeeze, you will need to enable the Debian backports repository as well as the debian.saltstack.com repository.
 To do so, add the following to ``/etc/apt/sources.list`` or a file in ``/etc/apt/sources.list.d``: